-Some goals that are excellent pursuits for others, but not for ourselves.
+Some goals are excellent pursuits for others, but not for ourselves.

-Some paths of learning and growth that will feel extraordinarily challenging or completely life affirming to someone you know, but feels like a relative breeze for us.
+Some paths of learning and growth that will feel extraordinarily challenging or completely life-affirming to someone you know, but feel like a relative breeze for us.

 Avoidance, as I understand it, is a way to explore the ways in which we feel we may be held back, regressed, stuck, anxious, stressed, restricted, or altogether unexpressed as souls.